Leroy George: FC Utrecht

 He made his debut for the senior side on 13 April 2007, in an away-match against Sparta Rotterdam, ending 1–1.
 He replaced Etienne Shew-Atjon in the beginning of the second half, and scored a debut goal in the 68th minute, sealing the draw.
 He played two more matches this season.

 The following year, George had established himself into the starting lineup; he only missed one match because of a suspension, and scored seven times that season.
-At the end of the season, it was announced that he had signed a contract extension with Utrecht, keeping him in the Domstad until mid-2011, despite of some problems with his agent.
+At the end of the season, it was announced that he had signed a contract extension with Utrecht, keeping him in the Domstad until mid-2011, despite some problems with his agent.
 The forward started the 2008–09 season well, but because of growing problems with his physical shape, he lost his place in the starting eleven after a couple of weeks.
 After showing an unmotivated behavior, he was sent back to the reserve squad by manager Willem van Hanegem.
 A week later his behavior had improved, and he was forgiven and put back on the first team, and since then he played a majority of the games.

 After the 2008–09 season, he lost track and almost never played anymore.
 In the 2009–10 season he only played eight matches, and after the season was over, he was told that he was not needed anymore at the club, and thus put on the transfer list.